 If you are staying in NHS employment and thinking about opting out of the Scheme, you should download the form SD502 from our website and return the completed form to your Payroll Department.
-The opt out calculator outlines the pension benefits you will be giving up if you decide to opt out.
-The calculator is available on our website at: www.nhsbsa.nhs.uk/nhs-pensions this later).

-If you are in any doubt you should seek independent financial advice (there is more information about
+If you are in any doubt you should seek independent financial advice (there is more information about this later).